Estimating the number of superimposed sinusoids: Introduction

 The paper is organized as follows.
-Section II covers the modern penalty terms considered in this paper.
-Section III presents a new approach to the design of MOS algorithms.
-A universal measure for performance analysis of the MOS algorithms is described in Section IV.
-Formulation of the problem of estimating number of modulated sinusoids with unknown amplitudes, phase, frequencies, and noise level appears in Section V. A theoretical framework for consistency and performance analysis is described in Sections VI, VII, and VIII.
-In Section IX, we collect some results connected with QL approach.
-Section X presents numerical results supplementing the theoretical ones.
-Finally, we conclude and enumerate the new results in Section XI.
+Section \ref{ProbForm} presents the formulation of the problem.
+Section \ref{algdes} covers the modern penalty terms considered in this paper and presents a new approach to the design of MOS algorithms.
+A theoretical framework for the consistency and performance analysis is described in Section \ref{perfan}.
+In Section \ref{BLrob}, we collect the results connected with the QL approach.
+We present the main problem of one type of MOS algorithms based on the proposed design approach in Section \ref{PMEPfuture}, also, we present some possible solutions to this problem.
+Moreover, in Section VI, we bring together all the results previously obtained in this paper and formulate ways of future developing the proposed approach to the design of MOS algorithms.
+Section \ref{sims} presents numerical results supplementing the theoretical ones.